-We continue to exceed industry benchmark response times for Emergency Medical Services.
+Our responses to medical emergencies continue to exceed industry benchmark response times for Emergency Medical Services.
 Our response time from the initial call to arrival on scene is at an average of 4 minutes with 2 Firefighter/EMTs.

-During the year we also utilize donations to purchase specialized equipment to assist the Paramedics with delivering lifesaving interventions.
+During the year we utilize donations to purchase specialized equipment to assist the Paramedics with delivering lifesaving interventions.